Jeremiah-Sakuda/FTPClientApp/README.md

 FTP Client Application

 Overview
 This project implements a simple FTP (File Transfer Protocol) client using C++ and the Winsock library on the Windows platform.
 The client is capable of connecting to an FTP server, navigating the file system, and transferring files.
-An optional feature is included to support secure file transfer using encryption.

 Features
 File Download: Retrieve files from the server.
 File Upload: Upload files to the server.
 File System Navigation: Browse and navigate directories on the server.
-Secure File Transfer (Optional): Support for encryption during file transfer.
 Winsock API: Utilizes the Winsock API for network communication on Windows.

 Installation